Our wealth management principles

 |Gold||To protect your portfolio against inflation and volatility.|

-We provide you with a blend of these five asset classes which best corresponds to your goals and personal financial situation.
+We provide you with a blend of these 5 asset classes which best corresponds to your goals and personal financial situation.
 We allocate the percentage of each asset class in your portfolio using Mean-Variance Optimisation, the foundation of Modern Portfolio Theory.
 The economists who developed this, Harry Markowitz and William Sharpe, received the Nobel Prize in Economics in 1990.
 Today it is the most widely accepted framework for managing diversified investment portfolios.

-Stock picking is difficult for one simple reason: It is now too competitive because there are too many smart fund managers trying to beat each other.
+Stock picking is difficult for one simple reason: it is now too competitive because there are too many smart fund managers trying to beat each other.

 Today about 90% of the trading in markets is done by professionals.
 The price movement of individual shares is mainly caused by fund managers trading against each other.
 This is a ‘zero sum game’ which means that for every winner there is also a loser.
 On average, fund managers just earn the market return minus their fees.

-That doesn’t mean that some professionals don’t have a good run.
+This wasn’t mean that some professionals don’t have a good run.
 Fund managers can often have a great streak of success, but performance tends to ‘revert to the mean’ over the long run.
 A period of good relative performance by a fund manager is often followed by a period of poor relative performance.

 Fund managers struggle to stay on top for an extended period, as most favour a certain investment style (like value or growth) and these styles come in and out of favour.
 Because of investor return-chasing behaviour, top performing funds tend to attract the most money after good performance and just before they start to lag.
 The same happens with ‘hot’ asset classes or sectors of the market – inflows tend to be largest at the top which is exactly when they should be avoided.